TeemuKoivisto/svelte-tree-view/README.md

 />
 ```

-Or if you are not using Svelte (NOTE: to use it with TS you must have svelte installed as a devDependency for the typings):
+Or if you are not using Svelte (NOTE: to use it with TS you must install svelte as a devDependency for the types):

 ```ts
 import { TreeView } from 'svelte-tree-view'